rob-hayward/ProjectZer0/README.md

 ## 🚀 Project Overview

-ProjectZer0 is built on a microservice architecture with three main components:
+ProjectZer0 is built on a monorepo architecture with three main components:

 - **Frontend**: A SvelteKit application with advanced D3.js graph visualization
 - **Backend**: A NestJS service managing the Neo4j graph database